cerebral/cerebral/docs/docs/docs/developer_guide/actions.md

 Just like we are able to grab the **state** from the context of an action, we can also grab the **props**.
 This props object can be populated when a signal triggers and it can be further extended using actions.
 Any object returned from an action will be merged into the current props and passed to the next action.

 ### Create an action
-Let us create a new action that will take a prop from the signal and add some exclamation marks.
+Let us create a new action inside *controller.js* that will take a prop from the signal and add some exclamation marks.

 ```js
 function shoutIt ({props}) {